 Tip 5 – Anticipate Questions

-So there you have it, our top 5 tips for the perfect startup pitch deck for your perusal.
+So there you have it, our top 5 pitch deck tips to help you promote and fundraise for your startup.
 Use them wisely!
-Here at Entrepreneurs Collective, we host monthly pitch competitions for London’s most exciting start-ups in front of a panel of investors.
+Here at Entrepreneurs Collective, we host monthly pitch competitions.
+For London’s most exciting start-ups in front of a panel of investors.
 So use our tips, improve your startup pitch deck and get in touch to be a part of the next one!